dux/schedulero/README.md

 ### Other info

-* logs standard exceptions to log
+* logs standard exceptions and runner info to log